Judith-Marie Bergan

 Judith-Marie Bergan was an American film, television and stage actress, known for starring in the Joseph Zito films Abduction and Bloodrage.
-She appeared in the television series, Brothers, and had a recurring role in Soap and in Maggie.
+She appeared in the television series Brothers and had a recurring role in Soap and in Maggie.
 Bergan was married to cinematographer João Fernandes.

 Background

 Bergan was born in Indianapolis, Indiana on November 25, 1948.
 Her young to teenage years were spent there as well as in Louisville and Highland Park.
 Bergan received a Bachelor of Fine Arts degree in acting from the Goodman Theatre in Chicago.

 Career

 Television

 In 1977, she appeared in Charlie's Angels, playing the part of Raven in the Angels on the Air episode that also starred Nicolas Coster and John Forsythe.

-In 1987 she appeared in Days of Our Lives as Elizabeth Harley.
 Between 1977 and 1978 she appeared in various episodes of Soap as Marilyn McCallam.
 In a December 1984 Highway to Heaven episode "Hotel of Dreams" she played Allison Rutledge, a difficult guest who unsuccessfully tried to cause trouble for the main characters.
 She also had a starring role in the short-lived Martin Mull sitcom, Domestic Life.
 It was a mid-season replacement on CBS in 1984 and lasted 10 episodes.
 She played Janet in the Tales from the Darkside episode "Effect and Cause" (1985).
+In 1987 she appeared in Days of Our Lives as Elizabeth Harley.
 In the 1987 TV series Hard Knocks, she played Maggie a sarcastic lady who happened to be a restaurateur and who was also an ex-con and informant.